 - Slice the bacon into 5mm (¼") thick batons across the grain of the slice.

 - Separate the chicken legs into thighs and drumsticks (optional).

-- Heat a heavy based casserole pan over a medium heat and when the pan is hot add the olive oil and half of the butter.
+- Heat a heavy-based 24cm or 10" casserole pan over a medium heat and when the pan is hot add the olive oil and half of the butter.

 - Season the chicken legs with the salt and pepper and add them to the hot oil and butter mix.

 - Cook the chicken until it is nicely golden on all sides, then remove the chicken and set aside on a plate.

 - Add the diced onion to the pan along with the bacon batons and cook for 8 minutes stirring occasionally.

 - Throw in the garlic (do not remove the skin) and new potatoes, then cook for two minutes.

 - Turn the heat under the pan to maximum and pour in the white wine and reduce by half.